nextstrain/nextclade/packages/cli/README.md

 npm install --global @neherlab/nextclade@0.8.1
 ```

-See the list of all versions released on NPM: [www.npmjs.com/package/@neherlab/nextclade](https://www.npmjs.com/package/@neherlab/nextclade).
-Note that only versions from `latest` channel are officially supported.
-Alpha and beta versions are only for development and internal testing and we discourage using them.
+See the list of all versions released on NPM: [www.npmjs.com/package/@neherlab/nextclade?activeTab=versions](https://www.npmjs.com/package/@neherlab/nextclade?activeTab=versions).
+Note that only versions from the `latest` channel are officially supported.
+Version marked `alpha` and `beta` versions are for development and internal testing.
+We release them publicly, but discourage using them for any serious purposes.
+You can find out which version you are currently using by running `nextclade --version`.

 ### With docker